 The MySQL JDBC drivers are installed by Amazon EMR.

 The value property should not contain any spaces or carriage returns.
 It should appear all on one line.

-Create a cluster and specify the Amazon S3 location of the new Hive configuration file, for example:
+Create a cluster and specify the Amazon S3 location of the new Hive configuration file.

-In the directory where you installed the Amazon EMR CLI, run the following from the command line.
+In the directory where you installed the Amazon EMR CLI, type the following command.
 For more information, see the Command Line Interface Reference for Amazon EMR.

 Linux, UNIX, and Mac OS X users:

 Hive cluster" \ --hive-interactive \ --hive-site=s3://

 ruby elastic-mapreduce --create --alive --name "